j3soon/omni-farm-isaac/README.md

 ### Setting Nucleus Credentials

 If your Nucleus server have a non-default username and password.
 Use `./omnicli auth [username] [password]` to enter your credentials for uploading files.
 Alternatively, you can use Omniverse Launcher to perform authentication through a GUI.
-In addition, use the `isaac-sim-nucleus-example.json` job description instead to include your username and password.
-The job description assumes `nucleus-secret` has been added to the K8s secrets by the admin, including `OMNI_USER` and `OMNI_PASS`.
-Alternatively, if security is not a concern, you may include the username and password directly through the `env` entry in the job descriptions.
+In addition, use the `isaac-sim-nucleus-example.json` job definition instead to include your username and password.
+The job definition assumes `nucleus-secret` has been added to the K8s secrets by the admin, including `OMNI_USER` and `OMNI_PASS`.
+Alternatively, if security is not a concern, you may include the username and password directly through the `env` entry in the job definitions.

 Use [`omnicli`](https://docs.omniverse.nvidia.com/connect/latest/connect-sample.html#omni-cli) to upload the script to Nucleus: